splitio/python-api/README.md

 client = get_client({'apikey': 'ADMIN API KEY'})
 ```

+## Using in Harness Mode

+Starting with version 3.5.0, the Split API client supports operating in "harness mode" to interact with both Split and Harness Feature Flags APIs.

+For detailed information about Harness Feature Flags API endpoints, please refer to the [official Harness API documentation](https://apidocs.harness.io/).

-### Harness Mode
+### Authentication in Harness Mode

-Split has been acquired by Harness.
-This client now supports a 'harness_mode' which uses a different authentication mechanism and provides access to Harness-specific resources.

-#### Authentication

-In harness mode, authentication can be configured in two ways:
+The client supports multiple authentication scenarios:

+1. Harness-specific endpoints always use the 'x-api-key' header format
+2. Split endpoints will use the 'x-api-key' header when using the harness_token
+3. Split endpoints will use the normal 'Authorization' header when using the apikey
-- Use `harness_token` for Harness endpoints and `apikey` for Split endpoints
+4. If both harness_token and apikey are provided, the client will use the harness_token for Harness endpoints and the apikey for Split endpoints
-- If `harness_token` is not provided, `apikey` will be used for all operations

-Harness endpoints use the 'x-api-key' header instead of the standard Split authentication.

-#### Base URLs and Endpoints
+### Base URLs and Endpoints

 - Existing, non-deprecated Split endpoints continue to use the Split base URLs
 - New Harness-specific endpoints use the Harness base URL (https://app.harness.io/)
-- There is no v3 version for the Harness API

-#### Deprecated Endpoints
+### Deprecated Endpoints

 The following endpoints are deprecated and cannot be used in harness mode:
 - `/workspaces`: POST, PATCH, DELETE, PUT verbs are deprecated